-We would like to see more children coming into school with healthy break time snacks and healthy lunch boxes.
-On too many occasions we are seeing children coming in with chocolate bars and packets of crisps.
+As a school we would like to see more children coming into school with healthy break time snacks and healthy lunch boxes.

 Please see below guidance on what we as a school feel would be suitable to bring into school.